sujit70777/Awsome-Mobile-App-Development/README.md

 - [DBDebugToolkit](https://github.com/dbukowski/DBDebugToolkit) - Set of easy to use debugging tools for iOS developers & QA engineers.
 - [DebugSwift](https://github.com/DebugSwift/DebugSwift) - A comprehensive toolkit designed to simplify and enhance the debugging process for iOS applications.
 - [DoraemonKit](https://github.com/didi/DoraemonKit) - A full-featured iOS App development assistant，30+ tools included.
 You deserve it.
+- [Flex](https://github.com/Flipboard/FLEX) - An in-app debugging and exploration tool for iOS.